Philosophical views of Bertrand Russell: Logic and philosophy of mathematics

 Russell had great influence on modern mathematical logic.
-The American philosopher and logician Willard Quine said Russell's work represented the greatest influence on his own work.
+The American philosopher and logician Willard Van Orman Quine said Russell's work represented the greatest influence on his own work.

 Russell's first mathematical book, An Essay on the Foundations of Geometry, was published in 1897.
 This work was heavily influenced by Immanuel Kant.
 The book was highly praised but according to the author "far more in fact than it deserved".
 Russell later realised that the conception it laid out would make Albert Einstein's schema of space-time impossible.
 Thenceforth, he rejected the entire Kantian program as it related to mathematics and geometry, and rejected his own earliest work on the subject.

 Interested in the definition of number, Russell studied the work of George Boole, Georg Cantor, and Augustus De Morgan.
 Materials in the Bertrand Russell Archives at McMaster University include notes of his reading in algebraic logic by Charles Sanders Peirce and Ernst Schröder.
 In 1900 he attended the first International Congress of Philosophy in Paris, where he became familiar with the work of the Italian mathematician, Giuseppe Peano.
 He mastered Peano's new symbolism and his set of axioms for arithmetic.
 Peano defined logically all of the terms of these axioms with the exception of 0, number, successor, and the singular term, the, which were the primitives of his system.
 Russell took it upon himself to find logical definitions for each of these.
 Between 1897 and 1903 he published several articles applying Peano's notation to the classical Boole-Schröder algebra of relations, among them On the Notion of Order, Sur la logique des relations avec les applications à la théorie des séries, and On Cardinal Numbers.
 He became convinced that the foundations of mathematics could be derived within what has since come to be called higher-order logic which in turn he believed to include some form of unrestricted comprehension axiom.